ripaelit/mozaic-contract/CHECKLATER.md

 We put less focus on perfectionism.
 But we leave logs for future improvements that we skip now.

+We should stop implementing new changes.
+Make current stats work.
+This is not the first deployment.

 ## Improvemental Points

 ### Coding Structure